Police officer dragged along road by van during drugs search

-Two men have been arrested after a police officer was dragged along the road by a van during an incident in St Helens on Tuesday night.
+Two men have been arrested and charged with GBH and drug offences after a police officer was dragged along the road by a van during an incident in St Helens on Tuesday night.

-Merseyside Police said the officer was retrieving a backpack filled with cannabis left on Hewitt Avenue when he approached a white Ford Transit van to speak to its occupents, who where acting suspiciously.
+Merseyside Police said the officer was retrieving a backpack filled with cannabis left on Hewitt Avenue when he approached a white Ford Transit van to speak to its occupants, who were acting suspiciously.

-When PC reached into the vehicle to carry out a search under the Misuse of Drugs Act at around 8:15pm the driver drove away, dragging the officer along the road.
+When the PC reached into the vehicle to carry out a search under the Misuse of Drugs Act the driver drove away, dragging the officer along the road.

 The officer sustained a serious injury to his shoulder and wrist, and is receiving treatment in hospital where his condition is described as stable.

-A short time later it was reported two men were running from a vehicle into fields near the East Lancs Road, and had discarded a bag.
+A short time later it was reported two men were running from a vehicle abandoned on Ecclesfield Road into fields near the East Lancs Road, and had discarded a bag.

-Two men from Rochdale, aged 26 and 30, were arrested on suspicion of causing grievous bodily harm with intent and the bag and vehicle - which had been left on Ecclesfield Road - were recovered for forensic examination.The 30-year-old was also arrested on suspicion of possession with intent to supply Class A and B drugs (cocaine and cannabis).

 Assistant chief constable Paul White said: “Merseyside Police officers put themselves in harm’s way to protect the public from harm every day and understand the risks their role carries.